jannesbrunner/lecture-devops-app/doc/concept.md

 - Continuous Deployment (CD)

-For building, archiving and serving the application (means server with client + database), the whole application gets containerized in OCI-Containers build, tagged and pushed to repositories (that is holding different versions coupled with git commit short-SHA) by [Docker](https://docker.io) The choice for containers over virtual machines or running the code directly is emphasized with
+For building, archiving and serving the application (means server with client + database), the whole application gets containerized in OCI-Containers builds, tagged and pushed to repositories (that is holding different versions coupled with git commit short-SHA) by [Docker](https://docker.io) The choice for containers over virtual machines or running the code directly is emphasized with
 - Containers are lightweight